X-CASH-official/xcash-dpops/README.md

 --test - Run the test to make sure the program is compatible with your system

+--generate_key - Generate a public and private key for signing and verifying messages between block verifiers

 --total_threads "total_threads" - The total threads to use.
 If this parameter is not specified, the default is the number of threads the CPU has.